guardian/atoms-rendering/README.md

 ## Moving to main

-The `master` branch in the frontend repository has now been renamed to `main`.
+The `master` branch in the atoms-rendering repository has now been renamed to `main`.
 If you have been working with this repository before the change, then run the following sequence of commands.

 ```
 git fetch --all